Yikuni/spigot-reflect/README.md

     }
 }
 ```

-The menu has been setup successfully, then you can call Method MenuFacade.open(player, menuName, args...) to let player open the menu.
+The menu has been setup successfully, then you can call Method <mark>MenuFacade.open(player, menuName, args...)</mark> to let player open the menu.
 Like when player performed command /hellomenu

 ```java